Date

 Key Learning Points:

-• A study of the GDP growth and social demographics of the countries in attendance
+• Socio-economic profiles A study of the GDP growth and social demographics of the countries in attendance

-• A profile of Gen Zs and Gen As today
+• Generational.
+A profile of Gen Zs and Gen As today

 • Employment and industrial profiles of countries in the region

-• The shift from digital platforms to AI – changes in every day life
+• Technology Roadmap.
+From robotics to gene editing.
+Also, the shift from digital platforms to AI – changes in everyday life

 10:00 – 10:30